Planning a Trip to Scotland, with Over-Tourism in mind

 Begin return to Glasgow

-If restricted to 10 days, you’ll need to fly back to Glasgow from Orkney at this point.
-With my environmentally friendly hat on I don’t particularly wish to condone short internal flights if I can help it.
-Ideally you’ll have at least an extra couple of days to play with on this trip.
-In the latter case, take a shorter ferry from Stromness to Scrabster and work your way by road through Caithness and south.
+If absolutely restricted to 10 days, you’ll need to fly back to Glasgow from Orkney at this point.
+With my environmentally friendly hat on I don’t particularly wish to condone short internal flights.
+Quite the opposite.
+So this is the part where I very cheekily request that you scrap the 10 day plan, and make it 12.
+Give yourself at least an extra couple of days to play with on this trip and take a shorter ferry from Stromness to Scrabster and work your way by road through Caithness and south.
+Visit the castles of Keiss and Sinclair Girnigoe, Dunrobin even if you fancy something different, and enjoy the full diversity of Scotland on the long drive.
+Train travel is also an even better option between Inverness and Glasgow of course, if you can bag yourself a rental agency that’s flexible with drop-off locations to hand back the car.

 Planning your Scotland trip – Notes